chrisxj33/Spotify-ETL-Pipeline/README.md

 ### Airflow Script

 This script is used to create and schedule an Apache Airflow Directed Acyclic Graph (DAG) to automate the ETL process.
 The airflow script essentially calls the function defined in the script previously created, `spotify_etl.py`.
-The Airflow script also defines the order of the tasks to be carried out.

 ### Launching an EC2 Instance